 I had no illusions that our young marriage was in robustly fabulous shape but I frankly hated the idea of having any sort of professional peering into and passing judgements on the dynamics of our relationship.
 We’d had a few sessions with a publicly funded counsellor whose pedantic ministrations barely scratched the surface of the mess we’d so quickly worked our way into and I was more convinced than ever that if we were going to find a way to set this thing right – and there was nothing on Earth that I wanted more – we would do it on our own.
 What I didn’t yet appreciate was that in properly overseen dream analysis, you are working it out for yourselves.
 All the messages and directions that are being received and acted upon are coming from within; from that part of you that knows more than you consciously know and plays six or seven private movies every night that you haven’t been paying any attention to.

-After Kirtley had racked up two or three sessions, I headed over to see Marion unannounced.
+After my ever more disconcerting stranger of a wife had racked up two or three sessions, I impulsively headed over to see Marion unannounced.
 I was in a bit of a panic but at least had the wits when she answered the door to say, “Look, I know this breaks every rule in the book and I’m not trying to get you to betray any confidences.
 But I’m flapping in the breeze something awful here.
 Is there anything you can tell me or suggest to help me affix some kind of handle to whatever’s going on?”

 It was time to get a shrink of my own and at that particular moment in history, there wasn’t another Jungian therapist taking on patients in London so I got Fraser which – deliciously enough – made Kirtley jealous.
-(In retrospect, I think that might've been my first hint that maybe we'd come through this intact.)
+In retrospect, I think her lack of indifference on this matter was my first hint that maybe we'd come through this intact.
 Kirtley adored Fraser from film class days and had never had much to do with Marion.
 I liked him a lot but if you’d asked me which of these siblings I would be more comfortable trusting with my innermost secrets, it would’ve been Marion at that time.

 “Yeh, that’s tough shit, all right,” Fraser told me.
 “Now what are you going to do about it?”